ShubhamGupta19/ShubhamGupta19/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🧑‍💼 &nbsp;Actively looking for Fulltime opportunities in Data Science and Fullstack development.\
+🧑‍💼 &nbsp;Actively looking for Fulltime opportunities in Data Science/Analysis and Fullstack development.\
-🎓 &nbsp;Pursuing a master's degree in Computer Science at the University of Cincinnati.\
+🎓 &nbsp;Pursued a master's degree in Computer Science with a specialization in data Science at the University of Cincinnati.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Data Science and Cloud Technologies.\
 💬 &nbsp;Feel free to reach out to me for freelancing and volunteering.\
 ✉️ &nbsp;You can shoot me an email at shubhamgupta2048@gmail.com!
 I'll try to respond as soon as I can.\